Black-crowned Night-heron

 Breeding Evidence:

-records should be carefully documented.
+The secretive and nocturnal nature of this species means breeding behaviors are only rarely observed.
+Consequently, all potential breeding records should be carefully documented.
 Should a colony site be located, observers may see pairs working to construct their nests (code NB).
 Visiting the colonies later in the season increases the chances of observing incubating adults on nests (code ON) or nests with young (code NY), but note that we strongly discourage closely approaching or disturbing nesting birds.

-Image courtesy of Logan Parker
+Image courtesy of Logan Parker.

 Audio courtesy of Stanislas Wroza.